um-dsp/ProCapture/README.md

 # ProvML: Inference Provenance-Driven Characterization of Machine Learning in Adversarial Settings

-- ` Attribution.py`: The thrid step: is to perform **Attributions** on the trained `graph_model`.
-This file should include a fucntion that takes as input a `graph_model` and `data_name`, the model should be imported automaticcaly from `Models/[data_name]/[[graph_model_name]`.
-Example: `Models/MNIST/graph_MNIST.pth`

-2- Our extensive experiments, including plots, compultations and test that we performed for emperical and structured characterization has be included in a jupyter notebook file `characterization.ipynb`.
-This file should list code chunks of all our experiments ans plots with description of each chunk of code.

-3- [Optional] A jupyter notebook that runs our code as library for in-depth functionalities

----

-# DOCS

-## Overview, Dataset , Pretrained Models , Attacks :
+## Overview, Dataset , Pretrained Models , Attacks:

-ProvMl provides a set of dataset ,pretrained models and attacks in its implementation , Using the CLI command will limit the user to these models.
-Use Library if you need to extend to other dataset,attacks. <br />
+We describe the supported Datasets, Attacks and the pre-trained models provided in our code. <br />

-- **Datasets** : Cifar10 and Mnist are directly used throught keras.
-If Needed Download cuckoo and Ember dataset and put them in the folder `./data/`.
-By default ProvMl will look for them in that path<br />
+- **Datasets** : CIFAR10 and MNIST are directly used throught keras.
+To test ProvML on malware data, download Cuckoo-Traces and Ember datasets and add them in the folder `./data/`.
+By default ProvML will look for them in that path<br />
 - **Pretrained** Models : we offer pretrained models: mnist_1 , mnist_2 , mnist_3 , cifar10_1 ,cuckoo_1 and ember_1 <br />
   Models are availabe to donwload [here](https://drive.google.com/drive/folders/1a0kdq4waz8SXU9gThsUmKsR0YTSuaEWO?usp=share_link) model.txt file has the metadata of each model